dheijl/swyh-rs/README.md

 - implement file logging in the release build, similar to the console log in the debug build
 - probably some GUI tweaks, but I hate GUI programming

+### Known problems:

+- if your sound card has a forward slash (/) in the name, the "/" is replaced by "´´" in the sound source selection dropdown.
+The reason is purely technical: the FLTK MenuButton widget uses forward slashes in the text as a submenu indicator, so they have to be escaped to prevent this.
+  From the FLTK reference: _The text is split at '/' characters to automatically produce submenus (actually a totally unnecessary feature as you can now add submenu titles directly by setting FL_SUBMENU in the flags)._ Thanks go to @MoAlyousef who pointed this out to me.

 ### How does it work?